The Chemical Materials Design Research Area aims to:

 Current and Future Research

-To facilitate and support the accelerated discovery of new materials for a competitive, zero-carbon, and agile UK industry we will:
+To facilitate and support the accelerated design of new materials for a competitive, zero-carbon, and agile UK industry we will:

-- Develop Materials 4.0 methods for rapid materials discovery, make and measure
+- Develop Materials 4.0 methods for rapid materials design, make and measure

 - Contribute to UK policy-making for Industry 4.0 for producing materials at scale